By Nancy Armitage

 Archer Milton Worsham Huntington (Bio File & Fact sheets)

 Art collector, American philanthropist, Traveler, published author, poet, Book Collector, Scholar, Founder of Hispanic Society of New York, founder of numerous societies & museums: American Numismatic Society, National Academy Museum (his property on 5th Ave.)
-Founder of Museum of the American Indian NYC, and Mariners Museum, Newport News, VA.
+Founder of Museum of the American Indian NYC, & Mariners Museum, Newport News, VA.

 B. March 10, 1870 BP.
 New York City, NY